OctopusDeploy/docs/docs/quickstart/how-does-octopus-connect-to-my-servers.md

 - [Offline package drop](/docs/infrastructure/deployment-targets/offline-package-drop.md)
 - [Cloud region](/docs/infrastructure/deployment-targets/cloud-regions.md)

-As you configure you deployment targets select the environment they will belong to, and assign the target role(s).
+As you configure your deployment targets, select the environment they will belong to, and assign the target role(s).

 ## Target roles